The Glass Harmonica (film): Plot

 The story begins with text stating: "Long ago a craftsman created a magical musical instrument, and called it: The Glass Harmonica.
 The sound of this instrument inspired high thoughts and fine actions.
 Once the craftsman came to a town whose citizens were in thrall ... to a yellow devil".
 The craftsman plays the instrument for the citizens in the town square, and magical colorful balls disperse from it.
 A man touches one, and it turns into a red rose in his hand.
-Suddenly, the "yellow devil" (the bowler-hatted ruler of the town) appears next to the craftsman and leads him away.
+Suddenly, the "yellow devil" (the bowler-hatted ruler of the town in black) appears next to the craftsman and leads him away.
 The yellow devil smashes the glass harmonica into pieces, and the craftsman is never seen again.
 The man with the rose hides it in his hands, until a snitch pulls his hand away and points it out to the yellow devil.
 The yellow devil barks an order, and suddenly a pair of guards appears and grabs him.
 He drops the rose, which withers and dies.
 The man is not seen again, and the yellow devil rewards the snitch with a gold coin bearing his face.
 The yellow devil barks another order, and the townspeople rush to a clock tower and tear it apart.
 The only one who doesn't follow the order is a young boy who picks up the dead rose, upon which it regains life and blooms.